AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/authoring-methods.md

 ## Document-Based Authoring {#document-based}

-If you use Edge Delivery services, you can choose to author your content as conventional documents such as Microsoft Word or Google Docs entirely outside of AEM console.
+If you use Edge Delivery services, you can choose to author your content as conventional documents such as Microsoft Word or Google Docs entirely outside of the [AEM **Sites** console.](/help/sites-cloud/authoring/sites-console/introduction.md)

 ![Editing document-based content](assets/authoring-methods-document.jpg)